ritaeperjesi/ARainbow/README.md

 ## Lessons Learned
 - I've been joyful about working on the project, which is a better state of mind then being stressed
+- I have a better understanding of how to use augmented reality, I really enjoy finding objects that can be markers, and to look at objects from this weird technical point of view
+- Protesting in AR seems like a good way, it can't be easily controlled and removed, and it's less attackable from the law point of view as well.
 -